ecmwf-ifs/loki/docs/source/internal_representation.rst

 of control flow nodes, with a :any:`Section` as root node.
 This tree resembles to some extend a hierarchical control flow graph where each node can have control flow and expression nodes as children.
-Consequently, this separation on node level is reflected in the internal representation, /TypeDefsplitting the tree into two levels:
+Consequently, this separation on node level is reflected in the internal representation, splitting the tree into two levels:

 1. :ref:`Control flow <internal_representation:Control flow tree>`